oqolarte/oblong/content/log/artiste.md

 keywords: ["ohio quilbio olarte", "ohio olarte", "oqolarte", "oqo"]
 draft: false
 ---
-It's only until recently that I've realized this:
+It's only recently that I've realized this:

 There *is* an artist in me.